Tag Archives: Joan Boix

 Just when you think the human race can’t disappoint us any further

-He’s a sympathetic character and quite lovable straight away.
+He’s a sympathetic character and lovable straight away.
 His wish to make friends, to fit in with the humans and be the best he can be is endearing.
 Only one human by the name of Grenzel gives him the chance to be himself and open up about the treatment he receives.
 But Grenzel’s mother doesn’t take kindly to her son mingling with an alien and in a rather shocking scene punches her son to teach him a bigoted, racist lesson.
 No pun intended, but it’s quite the hard-hitting start to a story in a children’s comic and I like how it doesn’t hold back.
 His mum threatens him with a beating from his father and as a result Grenzel ignores Gliz the next day at work.

 Depressed more than ever, Gliz jumps at the chance to show his abilities on a dangerous mission to one of the planet’s moons after the pilot becomes ill and Gliz is the only one left who knows how to fly the shuttle.
-Once there, the crew are set upon by space pirates and the humans immediately try to use Gliz as a bargaining tool.
-The pirates crash-landed and need to get off the moon, but upon finding out only Gliz can fly the humans’ cowardly plan backfires.
+Once there, the crew are set upon by space pirates and the humans immediately try to use Gliz as a bargaining tool!
+The pirates crash-landed and need to get off the moon but, upon finding out only Gliz can fly, the humans’ cowardly plan backfires.
 Deemed unnecessary, they’re all killed.

 On the final page Gliz realises the pirates are going to hijack the Wildcat and kill everyone on board.
 Setting the controls to self-destruct he consoles himself that at least he’ll die a hero and be redeemed in the eyes of the people he just wanted to be close to.
 But just when you think the human race couldn’t disappoint us any further the story finishes on this note below.